 When to File a Wrongful Death Claim

 If your loved one passed away as a result of the unlawful act or neglectful conduct of another person, you may be able to file a wrongful death lawsuit in South Carolina.
-It is best to file the claim immediately so that a wrongful death lawyer in Charleston can investigate and preserve evidence.
+It is typically best to file the claim immediately so that a wrongful death lawyer in Charleston can investigate and preserve evidence.
 Lawsuits alleging wrongful death may result from the following situations:

 - Hazardous workplaces

-- Defective items
+- Defective products

 - Violence or homicide